 EUPA will work closely with ESA

 The creation of the EUSPA was approved by the European Parliament in May 2021.
 The Agency is expected to employ up to 700 staff in the coming years.
-They will focus mainly on the Galileo and EGNOS navigation systems, as well as the Copernicus system for observing the Earth’s surface, the GOVSATCOM coded satellite communication system and the EU system for monitoring the orbit and space in the immediate vicinity of the earth.
+They will focus mainly on the Galileo and EGNOS navigation systems, as well as the Copernicus Earth observation system, the GOVSATCOM coded satellite communications system and the EU Earth orbit monitoring system in the immediate vicinity of the Earth.

 “You can rightly call what is being created in Prague an analogue to US NASA for the EU,” Karel Dobes, who has represented the Czech government in the GSA since 2006, told DW.
 “EUSPA will work closely with the European Space Agency (ESA) in Paris,” he added.
 “At the same time, ESA will continue to search for and create technical solutions.
 But in addition to this, it will also need someone else who will be able to implement these programs.”

 After three years of discussions and a tough diplomatic struggle, the European Commission was persuaded not to create a new EU agency, but to gather all EU space programs under one roof.
 “The newly formed EUSPA will be responsible for the implementation of all EU space projects,” Dobes explains.

 Third country in space

 Rodrigo da Costa, head of the new EU agency, sees the situation in a similar way: “EUSPA will play a key role in the implementation of the EU space program and the EU’s ambitions in this area.”
 Only the planned number of employees at the new agency already shows how big the upcoming changes are, the Portuguese continues.

 EUPA Director Rodrigo da Costa